gicheonkang/gicheonkang.github.io/index.md

 # Bio

 I am a third year Ph.D. student in the Graduate School of AI at [Seoul National University][1], advised by [Prof. Byoung-Tak Zhang][3].
 My research straddles machine learning, natural language processing, computer vision, and robotics.
-I'm particularly interested in <span class="fw-550">grounded language learning</span>, which aims to connect language to non-linguistic experiences in the physical world, such as sensory perception and control.
+I'm particularly interested in <span class="fw-550">grounded language learning</span>, which aims to connect language to non-linguistic experiences in the physical world, such as sensory perception and action.
 The long-term goal of my research is to build machines that can
-- perceive their everyday surroundings,
+- perceive their everyday surroundings through vision or other senses,
 - communicate with humans via grounded natural language,
 - make reliable decisions using language, vision, etc.